top of page

 Nikos Papanikolaou - 4th dan

-I started aikido back in October 2000, training in the French style of Christian Tissier.
-I achieved the rank of 1st Dan (shodan) in November 2003 in that style.
-As I returned to Greece in 2004, I trained with Yannis Tsorotiotis Sensei, whose teacher was Kazuo Chiba Sensei.
+I started aikido back in October 2000 at the Brighton Aikikai (which is affiliated to the Aikikai Hombu in Japan), under the local teachers, as well as David Harrandell Sensei and Pascal Durchon Sensei.
+I achieved the rank of 1st dan (shodan) in November 2003 and in November 2011, I graded to 2nd dan (nidan).
+During university holidays, I also used to train in Greece, when in 2002 I met Yannis Tsorotiotis Sensei, whose teacher was Kazuo Chiba Sensei.
 This was a very technical and powerful style, which taught me how to think critically about every technique and why it works.
-As my footsteps brought me back to England in 2008, I trained with some excellent senseis, including John Longford at the Cambridge Iwama aikido club.
-My appetite for a more philosophical approach to aikido led me to extend my horizons, and in November 2008 I found myself knocking at the door of Quentin Cooke and at this period of my life, I have found a dojo to truly call home.
-After lots of coaxing and encouragement, I graded for 2nd dan (nidan) in March 2010.
-I was subsequently graded to 3rd dan, (sandan) in July 2011 and to 4th dan (yondan) at the end of 2015.
+As my footsteps eventually brought me back to England in 2008, I trained with some excellent sensei, including John Longford at the Cambridge Iwama aikido club.
+My appetite for a more philosophical approach to aikido led me to extend my horizons, and in November 2008 I found myself knocking at the door of Quentin Cooke Sensei (https://www.burwell-aikido.co.uk) and at this period of my life, I have found a dojo to truly call home.
+After lots of coaxing and encouragement, I graded for nidan in March 2010, this time under the Aikido for Daily Life (ADL) association (http://www.aikidofordailylife.org.uk).
+I was subsequently graded to 3rd dan (sandan) in July 2011 and was awarded 4th dan (yondan) in December 2015.
+The last award was also ratified by Koretoshi Maruyama Sensei, as ADL was affiliated with his organisation at the time.

 Burwell aikido 487.JPG